MY JOURNEY TO ACCEPTANCE • MY HUSBAND’S ILLNESS

-It’s been about two years since I began to accept my husband’s chronic illness.
+It’s been about two years since I began my journey to acceptance of my husband’s chronic illness.
 From the day he was diagnosed five years ago, it’s been a journey of grief and confusion for me.
 I guess I had expectations of God.
 I was unaware of the frailty of life.

 When he was first diagnosed, there was hope, but once realization of his rare chronic illness called achalasia started setting in, I experienced a faith crisis.
 I prayed and wondered why in the world this was happening.
 It wasn’t part of my plan for our lives.
 The future seemed filled with question marks and uncertainty of the future.

-Cancer is the big fear.
-Sometimes the diagnosis of a chronic illness causes us realize we are all vulnerable and the security of our health is no longer there.
+Sometimes the diagnosis of a chronic illness causes us realize we are all vulnerable.
+And the security of our health is no longer there.
 In my eyes, if my husband could get chronic illness, then he could also get cancer.
 My security blanket was gone and I don’t think I’ll ever get it back.

 So when my husband went for his routine endoscopy and everything was clear, it dawned on me just how much time I was wasting worrying about what might happen.
 Before my husband’s diagnosis, I didn’t worry constantly about whether or not he would get a chronic illness.

 His illness has robbed me of time, which is ironic, because I was afraid of losing time with my husband to a possibility, and I was angry that he has this incurable disease in the first place.
 In that moment, I realized all the time I had missed.
 I was determined to not take another moment with my husband for granted.

 My journey to acceptance began with being grateful for every day I wake up with my husband in my life, a perspective that helps me focus on what I have instead of worrying about what might happen, or even being mad at God about my husband’s illness.